benders5e/benders5e/phb/classes/firebender.md

 When you take a basic bending attack, you spend 1 point of chi and deal 1d6 fire damage.
 This damage increases with your firebender level and is shown in the "Bending" column of the Firebender Table.
 The range of your attacks is the same as your bending range ("Range" column).

-As a firebender, Charisma is your primary attack ability:
+As a firebender, your attacks must be backed by conviction.
+Charisma is your primary attack ability:

 <div style="margin-left: 1em;">
     <strong>Attack Bonus</strong> = Cha modifier + proficiency bonus